Methodology · v2026.1

 WEEK → READINESS ACCUMULATION → INTENSIFICATION → PEAK DELOAD Super- compensation Fitness Fatigue

-Fig. 06 — Classic fitness–fatigue model.
+Fig. 06 — Conceptual training-recovery dynamics.
 Fatigue rises faster than fitness during loading; deload allows fatigue to dissipate while fitness is preserved, producing a readiness peak (supercompensation) for the next block.

 Primary source